Magisk-Modules-Alt-Repo/chroot-distro/README.md

 ### supported distributions

-Note: left side is used as distro identifier, and it needs to be lowercase for it to be properly identified.
+Note: right side is used as distro identifier, and it needs to be lowercase for it to be properly identified.

-+ kali : Kali Linux
++ Kali Linux : kali
-+ parrot : Parrot OS
++ Parrot OS : parrot
-+ alpine : Alpine Linux
++ Alpine Linux : alpine
-+ archlinux : Arch Linux
++ Arch Linux : archlinux
-+ backbox : BackBox
++ BackBox : backbox
-+ centos : Centos
++ Centos : centos
-+ centos_stream : Centos Stream
++ Centos Stream : centos_stream
-+ artix : Artix Linux
++ Artix Linux : artix
-+ debian : Debian
++ Debian : debian
-+ deepin : Deepin
++ Deepin : deepin
-+ fedora : Fedora 39
++ Fedora 39 : fedora
-+ manjaro : Manjaro
++ Manjaro : manjaro
-+ openkylin : OpenKylin
++ OpenKylin : openkylin
-+ opensuse : OpenSUSE
++ OpenSUSE : opensuse
-+ pardus : Pardus
++ Pardus : pardus
-+ ubuntu : Ubuntu
++ Ubuntu : ubuntu
-+ void : Void Linux
++ Void Linux : void

 ### best features :
 you can use chroot-distro on any terminal